mmadwn/Age-Status-Checker/readme.md

    - View Financial Goals: Check the progress of your financial goals.
    - Calculate Income Tax: Get an estimate of income tax.
    - Create Periodic Financial Report: Generate a comprehensive financial report.
-   - Currency Conversion: Convert values between currencies.
+   - Currency Conversion: Convert values between currencies (USD, EUR, GBP, JPY, IDR).

 4. To exit the program, select the "Exit" option from the main menu.